Vietnam.vn - Nền tảng quảng bá Việt Nam

 Doctor Pham Dinh Thu, Head of the Department of Functional Exploration, Deputy Director of Hung Thinh General Hospital, who directly performed the endoscopy to remove the foreign object, said: The endoscopy to remove the leech was quite difficult because the patient coughed a lot, and the animal continuously moved up and down between the two vocal cords and trachea.

-Leeches are parasitic invertebrates, with a body 8 - 12 cm long, flattened and divided into many small segments.
+Leeches are parasitic invertebrates, with a body 8 - 12 cm long, flat and divided into many small segments.
 Leeches have two suckers: oral suckers at the head and caudal suckers at the end of the body, used to cling to surfaces.
 The jaw is a muscular mass containing small teeth that help the leech cut the host's skin to suck blood.

 Doctors recommend that local people should prepare boiled water when working in the fields or forests; they should not drink water from streams in the forest, as it is easy for leeches, ticks and other parasites to enter the body.